MUSSONT/Quick_Blog_Airbnb_Clean-Predict/README.md

 http://data.insideairbnb.com/united-kingdom/england/london/2018-11-04/data/listings.csv.gz

 # Questions asked?
-- Can we predict price? and what are the important features
+- Can we predict price? and what are the important features?
 - Can we predict review scores? and what are the important features?
 - What are the common words used in describing properties?